 The accompanying interim condensed consolidated financial statements are unaudited and have been prepared in accordance with Article 10 of Regulation S-X issued by the U.S. Securities and Exchange Commission ("SEC").
-Accordingly, they do not include all of the information and note disclosures required by U.S. generally accepted accounting principles ("GAAP") for complete financial statements.
+Accordingly, they do not include all of the information and note disclosures required by U.S. generally accepted accounting principles ("GAAP") for complete consolidated financial statements.
 However, the Company believes that the disclosures are adequate to ensure the information is not misleading.
 In the opinion of management, all adjustments (of normal and recurring nature) considered necessary for fair presentation have been reflected in these interim condensed consolidated financial statements.
-As such, the information included in the accompanying unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes as of, and for the year ended December 31, 2022, issued on March 16, 2023.
+As such, the information included in the accompanying unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes as of and for the year ended December 31, 2022 December 31, 2023, issued on March 16, 2023, March 28, 2024 in the Company's Annual Report on Form 10-K.